Code-Institute-Submissions/where-to-next/README.md

 - Description of each destination
 - Google Map for each destination
 - Customer markers within the maps of recommended places to stay, eat and things to do
-- clickable markers to provide a short peice of information about the recommendation and links to external sources where appropriate
+- clickable markers to provide a short piece of information about the recommendation and links to external sources where appropriate

 ## Structure
-**Interation design:**
+**Interaction design:**
 - User friendly interface
 - Responsive and visible links which change on hover
 - Ability to exit pop ups